Schedule Annual Maintenance

 To help you decide if our products are the best ones for you, we offer free on-site inspections and consultations.
 We'll help you learn what caused your unique foundation problem, which options are best for repairing the problem, and what measures will prevent future issues.
 To schedule your free structural repair quote, call or e-mail us today!

-We're proud to serve Fargo, Minneapolis, Rochester, nearby localities such as Saint Paul, Bismarck, Saint Cloud, Eden Prairie, Grand Forks, Cottage Grove, Maple Grove, and the surrounding areas.
+We're proud to serve Fargo, Minneapolis, Rochester, nearby localities such as Saint Paul, Bismarck, Saint Cloud, Maple Grove, Eau Claire, Eden Prairie, Burnsville, and the surrounding areas.

 The existing expansion joint between the driveway and garage is fully compressed.